XraySpectroscopy/XAS-Data-Interchange/specification/dictionary.md

 The Sample namespace is rather open-ended.
 It is probably impossible to anticipate all the kinds of sample-related metadata that may be useful to attach to data.
-That said, it would be useful to suggest tags for a number of common kinds of extrinsic parameters.

-Here are some other possible tags denoting extrinsic parameters of the experiment along the line of `Sample.temperature`.
+That said, it would be useful to suggest tags for a number of common kinds of extrinsic parameters along the line of `Sample.temperature`.
 These may be added as defined fields in future versions of the XDI specification.

 * `Sample.pressure`
 * `Sample.ph`